Crews respond to house engulfed in flames

 MOUNT PLEASANT, S.C.
 (WCBD) — Crews responded to a house fire in Mount Pleasant Tuesday morning.

-According to Dispatch, the call came in just before 5:15 a.m. on Josephine Lane off Six Mile Road.
+According to Dispatch, the call came in just before 5:15 a.m. on Josephine Road off Six Mile Road.

 Awendaw Fire Department and Charleston County EMS were on scene.